 How Do I Get To My Course?

-After you Login, select Classroom from the Application Menu.
-Once there, you will see a list of your course.
+After you log in, select Classroom from the Application Menu.
+Once there, you will see a list of your courses.
 Click on Course Home to begin your class.
 To navigate through your course for the first time, click on Start from Beginning.
 Once you have made progress in the course you will be able to click Last Point to automatically return to the last section of the course you were working on.
 You cannot skip past sections that are not completed.

 How Are My Courses Structured?